Nerve Ablation for Chronic PainSkip to the navigation

 During the procedure, you may have X-rays to pinpoint where to put the medical tool that will be used.
 After you receive a local anesthetic, the doctor places the medical tool under your skin through which the nerve tissue is removed or destroyed.
 Depending on how the ablation is done, it may cause you to feel a buzzing or tingling sensation.
 The damage to your nerves blocks them from sending pain signals to your brain.
 But the nerve often tries to grow back.
 If it does, the results are only temporary and usually last for around 6 to 9 months.

 This procedure is done in an operating room and takes between 20 minutes to 1 hour or longer depending on how many, and which, nerves are being blocked.
 If the nerve that is blocked is not the nerve that is causing the pain, your pain will not be reduced.

-Radiofrequency ablation is not effective for everyone.
-If you have not responded well to other treatment, such as diagnostic local anesthesia nerve blocks, radiofrequency ablation will probably not work for you.
+Nerve ablation is not effective for everyone.
+If you have not responded well to other treatment, such as diagnostic local anesthesia nerve blocks, nerve ablation will probably not work for you.